 This module introduces key concepts in geomorphology and hydrology in the context of the Scottish landscape.
-The complexity of the Earth's physical landscapes is explored by studying how surface processes shape the land surface.
+The physical complexity of the Earth's landscapes is explored by studying how surface processes shape the land surface.
 Diverse landscapes and how they evolve under changing climates and human impacts are explained, with reference to the Scottish landscape.
+PLEASE NOTE this module includes a residential field course in the Scottish Highlands in the Easter vacation.
+Further details and any alternative arrangements can be discussed with the programme.